 How much do they differ?
 Let’s pretend your instrument is worth $500 to Guitar Center.
 In one case you want to trade it in and upgrade to an instrument worth $1000.
 On the other, you simply want cash.

 |Offer||Trade Up Discount||Profit|

-So as you see, with a trade up deal for another instrument, you would end up walking out with more for your used gear.
-This would also mean that you have to make a purchase, however.
+So as you see, with a trade-up deal for another instrument, you would end up walking out with more for your used gear.
+This would also mean that you have to make a purchase.
 While for a straight-up cash sale, you get what they offer for it with no extra incentives.

 So when is it worth selling to Guitar Center?
-We will leave that for you to decide.
+We will leave that to you to decide.